 These include libraries, exhibition space, performing arts space, and spaces for community arts activities.
-They also include spaces for meeting, gathering, and cultural activities, including a civic hall, meeting and activity rooms and outdoor space such as town square or amphitheatre.
+They also include spaces for meeting, gathering, and cultural activities, including a civic hall, meeting and activity rooms, workshop and studio space and outdoor space such as town square or amphitheatre.
 A branch office to promote access to local government services may also be required.

-As outlined above, the distribution of major civic and cultural facilities to meet the needs of the South West Growth Centre population requires joint consideration by Camden and Liverpool Councils, particularly in relation to the role they envisage for their city centres and their city-wide facilities, and the capacity for joint planning of facilities to be located in the Leppington regional centre.
+As outlined above, the distribution of major civic and cultural facilities to meet the needs of the South West Growth Centre population requires input from both Camden and Liverpool Councils, particularly in relation to the role they envisage for their city centres and their city-wide facilities, and the capacity for joint planning of facilities to be located in the Leppington regional centre.